 Advantages and Disadvantages of Using Thermoplastics

-• Potential for creep (gradual deformation under constant stress)
+• Potential for Creep: Gradual deformation under constant stress can occur over time.

 Thermoplastics and the Environment: A Look at Sustainability